dawarrick/liri-node-app/README.md

 node liri do-what-it-says

-### Additional features
+### Additional Features

-#### The entries are case insensitive
+#### All entries are case insensitive

 #### Can't remember the commands?
 No Problem!

-##### node liri without any criteria will prompt you to select from a list.
+Node liri without any criteria will prompt you to select from a list.

-It will only prompt for selection criteria if the command allows for that.
+It will only prompt for the "selection criteria" if the command allows for that.

-#### Each time you successfully run the app, your entry will be added to the random log for future selection
+#### Each time you successfully run the app, your entry will be added to the random selection list.
+This will be used for future selection by the do-what-it-says option, allowing you to create your own random playlist.

-## Design
+## Technical requirements

-**liri** uses the following nodejs libraries
+**liri** uses the following nodejs libraries that you must install.

 inquirer - to allow for the prompts for the execution keys - API keys are stored in a .env file to protect them